All Episodes

 He never worked with any U.S. attorney or anybody at Maine Justice.

-And now the unmasking, the unmasking and the leaks of those names to the papers, the subst that is clearly criminal activity, and that requires and I hope that Jeff is going to announce grand juries.
+And now the unmasking, the unmasking, and the leaks of those names to the papers, that is clearly criminal activity, and that requires, and I hope that your session doesn't want to announce grand juries.

-Let me let me add, and Sean, that was such a great list, but you forgot that Bill Clinton personally pocketed five hundred thousand dollars from a Russian entity.
+But you forgot that Bill Clinton personally pocketed $500,000 from a Russian entity.

 Yeah, it's a little more than mine.

-In fact, he got six point two million dollars total from foreign entities while she is Secretary of State.
+In fact, he got $6.2 million total from foreign entities while she's Secretary of State.

 Why should any spouse of a Secretary of State get one red cent from a foreign government?